andsunds/School/README.md

 Here I keep my assignments and stuff.

-All .tex files are © Andréas Sundström
+All .tex files are © Andréas Sundström.
+Plagiarism from this repository can be proven by this repository's history.